ssmith34/ssmith34/README.md

 - 👋 Hi, I’m @Shane Smith
 - 👀 I’m interested in learning to become a skilled software engineer
-- 🌱 I’m currently learning java with Tech Elevator through their bootcamp
+- 🌱 I’m currently learning Java with Tech Elevator through their bootcamp
 - 💞️ I’m looking to collaborate on my side scroller game or any application!
 - 📫 How to reach me slsmith0906@gmail.com